 Bucket brigades are a copywriting technique used to maintain the conversational tone in a copy.
-I’ve already told you how important it is to write conversationally and this one strategy is really effective in it.
+I’ve already told you how important it is to write conversationally and this one strategy is really useful in it.

 This simple tactic can help you have a higher “time on page” and make your content more relatable.
-I highly recommend you to use them, especially in your long form content.
+I highly recommend you to use them, especially in your long-form content.

 Bucket brigades have multiple benefits such as: